ivanch/self-trainer/README.md

 6. Run the code cells and check their output as needed.

 ## Could it help fixing an unbalanced dataset?
+Yes.
-Yes it can.
-If you've got a very unbalanced dataset, you can use a GAN to help you balance the classes.
+If you've got an unbalanced dataset, you can use a GAN to help you balance the classes.
 The results showed an improvement of ~4% on F1 score.

+#### Example
-Unbalanced dataset: [134, 59, 18, 479, 31, 526, 510, 125, 33, 81] (samples per class)
+Samples per class: 134, 59, 18, 479, 31, 526, 510, 125, 33, 81
+Total samples: 1996

 | Type | F1 score |
 |--|--|